 Lane Cove track

 This is a New Zealand heritage walk, which is clearly marked and takes you to Lane Cove on the western arm of the Whangaroa harbour.
-The icing on the cake is the final 30 minute hike to the top of the Duke’s nose which offers stunning views.
+The icing on the cake is the optional boat pick up from Lane Cove to transport you back to Totara North.

 St Paul’s Rock

 On the opposite side of the harbour there is the St Paul’s Rock, dome shaped and directly above the Whangaroa township.
 You can drive to the base and the 20 minute walk to the summit will be rewarded with sweeping panoramic views of the harbour and surrounds.